hybrid team engagement

 Presentations

-A slide deck that includes visuals is more engaging than slide after slide of bullet items.
+A slide deck that includes visuals is more effective at engaging hybrid teams than slide after slide of bullet items.
 Lucidchart’s Presentation Mode feature lets you transform any Lucidchart document into a slide presentation that you can share with team members.

 A slide presentation should grab attention and not be too overloaded with information.
 Consider what information or concepts your team will need to digest in the few seconds they glance at each slide.
 Make sure each slide prioritizes the main point you want to convey to your audience.